Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

-As you can see, by choosing the account with a 0.5% higher interest rate, at the end of five years Mark will have saved an extra $383.43.
+As you can see, by choosing the account with a 0.5% higher interest rate, at the end of 5 years Mark will have saved an extra $383.43.

 Why are regular deposits important?

 Though interest rates help your savings grow, making regular deposits is the best way to reach your savings goals.
-Setting aside a portion of your regular paycheck, even if it’s only $20 some weeks, helps you reach your savings goal a whole lot quicker.
+Setting aside a portion of your regular paycheque, even if it’s only $20, helps you reach your savings goal a whole lot quicker.

-Setting up an automatic deposit from your paycheck each pay period is an easy way to save without thinking about it.
+Setting up an automatic deposit from your paycheque each pay period is an easy way to save without thinking about it.

 By depositing $100 a week Roberta can save $29,204.34 after five years — only $15,183.06 with $50 deposits weekly.